Skip to Content

 It takes about 1 hour 15 mins to travel to the Cu Chi Tunnels from Ho Chi Minh.

 You can organise private tours that will pick you up from your hotel and include stops to visit some of the handicraft factories and lunch at a local restaurant.
-They start from $25 but you can also find ones that include a boat trip on the Mekong River, a cycle tour, a motorbike tour and private small group tours.
+They start from about $25 but you can also find ones that include a boat trip on the Mekong River, a cycle tour, a motorbike tour and private small group tours.

 The actual entrance fee is only about $6.